-If the Brexit date is 31 October 2019, then all EUTMs and RCDs with renewal dates on or after 31 October 2019 will require separate UK renewal.
-Even if the EUTM’s renewal fee, or the RCD’s renewal fee, has been paid in advance, before 31 October 2019, the UK cloned right, created on 31 October 2019, will still require separate UK renewal.
-This is because although it is possible to renew an EUTM or RCD early, and the EUIPO record will then update to show a date in 2029 or 2024, in fact EUTM and RCD renewals only take effect on the day after expiry.
+The Brexit transition period ends on 31 December 2020.
+All EUTMs and RCDs with renewal dates on or after 1 January 2021 will require separate UK renewal.
+Even if the EUTM’s renewal fee, or the RCD’s renewal fee, has been paid in advance, before 1 January 2021, the UK re-registered right, created on 1 January 2021, will still require separate UK renewal.
+This is because although it is possible to renew an EUTM or RCD early, and the EUIPO record will then update to show a date in 2026 or 2031, in fact EUTM and RCD renewals only take effect on the day after expiry.

-Therefore, if you wish to continue to protect your rights in the UK, please be advised that the UKIPO will require a separate fee in order to maintain the UK cloned right.
-During this initial period the UKIPO will set a special six-month date for renewal fee payments without regarding them as late payments, that is until 30 April 2020 in the event of Brexit being 31 October 2019.
-It is not possible to renew the UK cloned right yet, because it will not come into existence until Brexit day.
-Moreover, some owners might not wish to have UK protection, and might not choose to pay the fee.
+Therefore, if you wish to continue to protect your rights in the UK, please be advised that the UKIPO will require a separate fee in order to maintain the UK re-registered right.
+During this initial period the UKIPO will set a special six-month date for renewal fee payments without regarding them as late payments, that is until 30 June 2021.
+It is not possible to renew the UK re-registered right yet, because it will not come into existence until 1 January 2021.

 Other considerations, including filing oppositions after Brexit

 Proprietors of national trade mark applications/registrations in the UK need to consider the protection they require post-Brexit.
-If the UK does cease to be a member state of the EU on 31 October 2019, national UK trade mark rights can no longer be relied on as a basis of challenge against later EU trade mark rights.
+Once the transition period ends on 31 December 2020, national UK trade mark rights can no longer be relied on as a basis of challenge against later EU trade mark rights.

 This situation may not be of concern for businesses who use their trade marks solely within the territory of the UK.
 However, proprietors whose trade mark use extends to mainland Europe and/or to the Irish Republic might wish to consider filing European Trade Mark (EUTM) applications and/or national trade marks in any countries of particular interest to them within the EU, to ensure they have sufficient protection of their brands and designs.

-Licences and security interests recorded at the EUIPO, which affect the UK, will be deemed to continue to have effect in the UK.
-Although, as discussed above, the UKIPO comparable right will clone the EU right, this does not mean that licences and security interests will automatically carry over.
-They will need to be separately recorded at the UKIPO.
+Licences and security interests recorded at the EUIPO, which affect the UK, will be deemed to continue to have effect in the UK against the re-reregistered UK rights.
+Although, the UKIPO re-registered right will clone the EU right, the recordal of licenses and security interests will not automatically carry over onto the UK registers.
+This means that licences and security interests will need to be separately recorded at the UKIPO.